 Eva is a skilled back-end developer and machine learning engineer with experience in scalability issues, system administration, and more.
 She has a flair for well-structured, readable, and maintainable applications and excellent knowledge of Python, Ruby, and Go.
 She is a quick learner and has worked in teams of all sizes.

-Necati holds a PhD in machine learning and has 13 years of experience in private industry, including team management.
+Necati holds a Ph.D. in machine learning and has 17 years of experience in the private sector, including team management.
 He has worked on various projects, including voice, network security, and embedded Linux, which has enabled him to look at problems from a broad perspective.
-He specializes in using AI and machine learning to enhance the human experience.
+He specializes in using AI and machine learning.

 Renee is a data scientist with over 12 years of experience, and five years as a full-stack software engineer.
 For over 12 years, he has worked in international environments, with English or German as a working language.
 This includes four years working remotely for German and Austrian client companies and nine months working remotely as a member of the Deutsche Telekom international analytics team.